pygments/pygments/doc/docs/quickstart.rst

     >>> guess_lexer_for_filename('test.py', 'print "Hello World!"')
     <pygments.lexers.PythonLexer>

-`guess_lexer()` passes the given content to the lexer classes' `analyse_text()` method and returns the one for which it returns the highest number.
+:func:`.guess_lexer()` passes the given content to the lexer classes' :meth:`analyse_text()` method and returns the one for which it returns the highest number.

 All lexers have two different filename pattern lists: the primary and the secondary one.
-The `get_lexer_for_filename()` function only uses the primary list, whose entries are supposed to be unique among all lexers.
+The :func:`.get_lexer_for_filename()` function only uses the primary list, whose entries are supposed to be unique among all lexers.
-`guess_lexer_for_filename()`, however, will first loop through all lexers and look at the primary and secondary filename patterns if the filename matches.
+:func:`.guess_lexer_for_filename()`, however, will first loop through all lexers and look at the primary and secondary filename patterns if the filename matches.
-If only one lexer matches, it is returned, else the guessing mechanism of `guess_lexer()` is used with the matching lexers.
+If only one lexer matches, it is returned, else the guessing mechanism of :func:`.guess_lexer()` is used with the matching lexers.

 As usual, keyword arguments to these functions are given to the created lexer as options.